WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/红楼梦HongLouMeng_Dream_of_the_Red Chamber/README.md

     (a) Go to manage and deselect Late40Chapters so that First80Chapters is the only active document (b) Cut the First80Chapters using these settings:
         - Set Cut Mode to "Segments"
-        - Set "Segment Size" to 8
+        - Set "Number of Segments" to 8
         - Click Apply
     (c) Go back to manage and deselect all documents except Late40Chapters (d) Cut the Late40Chapters using these settings:
         - Set Cut Mode to "Segments"
-        - Set "Segment Size" to 8
+        - Set "Number of Segments" to 8
         - Click Apply
     (e) Go back to manage and select all of the documents that were cut (everything except the original documents)